-In the Primary context, the age and stage of the children, including any additional support needs, should also be considered and factored into the assessment of risk.
+In the context of Special Education (Primary), the individual needs of the children should also be considered and factored into the assessment of risk.

 • Cross border visits within the UK

 Cross border day or residential visits within the UK are permitted provided suitable and sufficient risk assessments have been conducted, reflecting the routine protective measures outlined in the Scottish Government Guidance, and with all identified risk mitigation measures being adopted.